HumberCampusNavigator/HumberCampusNavigation/index.md

 # Week-1 - Sept-04

 The idea of the project was discussed with the professor and group members were finalised.
-The name of the project was decided as
+The name of the project was decided as,
 # HUMBER CAMPUS NAVIGATOR